 The letter ‘M’ is for ‘Measure’.
-Let’s create a fake, test password and measure its resistance to being cracked.
-Note that the following is a learning exercise and provides an estimation of password strength.
+Let’s create a fake test password and measure its resistance to being cracked.
+Note that the following is a learning exercise and estimates password strength.

-- Think of a similar password to one you might already use.
-For example, I’ll select “letmein” but alter it a bit for testing: “comeonin” This is different enough not to give away my real password, but similar enough for testing.
+- Think of a similar password to the one you might already use.
+For example, I’ll select “letmein” but alter it a bit for testing: “comeonin” This is different enough not to give away my real password but similar enough for testing.

 - Type or paste your test password into this tool to see how long it would take to crack.

 - Now experiment with a new, stronger password.
 You’ll start to get a feel for how long and complex a strong password needs to be.

 A longer password or passphrase using a more extensive character set are the key ingredients to a stronger password.
 No more uses of “password1” agreed?
 These are not secure passwords.

 Another Easy Tip: You can also apply secure password creation to make a random username when a username doesn’t need to be memorable.